-Northern must and will use every available resource to ensure the safety and reliability of its facilities.
+Northern will use every available resource to ensure the safety and reliability of its facilities.
 Northern does not encourage nor support any development or encroachment that interferes with the operation or maintenance of its pipelines.
 In those cases where development or encroachment cannot be avoided, Northern needs your help to ensure the safety and reliability of our facilities.
 As a responsible developer, contractor, or other party engaged in any ground disturbing activity near pipeline facilities, Northern urges you to read and understand the guidelines presented in this publication.

 III.
 Pipeline Facilities Overview

 Northern owns and operates 14,700 miles of pipeline with 5.5 billion cubic feet per day (Bcf/d) of market area peak transportation capacity plus 2.0 Bcf/d of field transportation capacity.
 Additionally Northern operates five storage facilities with storage capacity of 73 Bcf.
 The transmission operation includes high-pressure steel pipeline ranging in diameter from 2 to 36 inches, compressor stations, town border stations, cathodic protection equipment, valve settings, odorizers and other related facilities.
 Through these facilities, Northern provides transportation and storage services to 81 utilities and numerous commercial and industrial customers in the upper Midwest.

 In accordance with federal regulations, Northern identifies the location of its pipeline facilities by installing permanent pipeline markers near rail, water, fence and underground utility crossings.
 Pipeline markers may also be strategically placed in extensive areas of open ground to delineate the location of the pipeline.